yammer/tenacity/README.md

 `TenacityPropertyKey`.

-Note: For dropwizard 0.8.1 and earlier releases you'll want to create the JerseyClient with the ForkedJerseyClientBuilder which solves a memory-leak when using per-request configuration changes.
-You don't need to use the ForkedJerseyClientBuilder in dropwizard0.7.x or earlier releases.
+Note: For dropwizard 0.8.1 and earlier releases you'll want to create `JerseyClient` with `ForkedJerseyClientBuilder` which solves a memory-leak when using per-request configuration changes.
+You don't need to use the `ForkedJerseyClientBuilder` in dropwizard 0.7.x or earlier releases.

 ```java
 Client client = new ForkedJerseyClientBuilder(environment).build("some-external-dependency");